probcomp/GenTF/docs/src/index.md

 *TensorFlow plugin for the Gen probabilistic programming system*

+The Julia package [GenTF](https://github.com/probcomp/GenTF) allows for [Gen](https://github.com/probcomp/Gen) generative functions to invoke TensorFlow computations executed on the GPU by the TensorFlow runtime.
+Users construct a TensorFlow computation using the familiar TensorFlow Python API, and then package the TensorFlow computation in a `TFFunction`, which is a type of generative function provided by GenTF.
+Generative functions written in Gen's built-in modeling language can seamlessly call `TFFunction`s.
+GenTF integrates Gen's automatic differentiation with TensorFlow's gradients, allowing automatic differentiation of computations that combine Julia and TensorFlow code.

 ## Installation

 The installation requires an installation of Python and an installation of the [tensorflow](https://www.tensorflow.org/install/pip) Python package.